A Geometry-based Stochastic Wireless Channel Model using Channel Images: Design of Conditional Generative Model

 \section{Design of Conditional Generative Model}

-The main goal of GSCM in this work is to capture channel statistics for a specific region under certain conditions, such as receiver heights, distances between the transmitter and the receiver, and carrier frequencies.
+The main goal of GBSM in this work is to capture channel statistics for a specific region under certain conditions, such as RX heights, distances between TX and RX, and carrier frequencies.
 Therefore, we need to design a generative model that can conditionally output the channel parameters.

-As one example of the conditional generative model, we employ WGAN-GP \cite{gulrajani2017improved}.
+As an example of the conditional generative model, we employ WGAN-GP \cite{gulrajani2017improved}.
 For more detailed descriptions of WGAN and WGAN-GP, we refer to \cite{arjovsky2017wasserstein, gulrajani2017improved}.
-Fig.~\ref{fig:w_gan} shows the structure of WGAN-GP with general wireless conditions, such as 2D distances, heights, carrier frequencies, and network environments, which can be embedded both of the generator and critic, respectively, through fully connected neural networks (FC), as shown in Fig.~\ref{fig:w_gan}.
+Fig.~\ref{fig:w_gan} describes the structure of WGAN-GP with general wireless conditions, such as 2D distances, heights, carrier frequencies, and network environments, which can be embedded both of the generator and the critic, respectively, through fully connected neural networks (FC).
 The hyper-parameters for training are listed in Table~\ref{tab:gan_hyperparams}, and the structure of our WGAN-GP is similar to \cite{gulrajani2017improved}.
 All detailed implementations are uploaded in \cite{chanmod-github}.